Daniel-KM/Omeka-S-module-Mirador/README.md

 > than the previous repository.__

-[Mirador Viewer] is a module for [Omeka S] that integrates [Mirador], an advanced online viewer for images, so it can display books, images, maps, etc. via the [IIIF] standard.
+[Mirador Viewer] is a module for [Omeka S] that integrates [Mirador], an advanced online viewer for images (version 2), audio and video (version 3), so it can display books, images, maps, etc. via the [IIIF] standard.
 Common plugins are included.

 [Mirador] is an open-source, web based, multi-window image viewing platform with the ability to zoom, display, compare and annotate images from around the world.